 To enhance the comfort of the subject and facilitate long-term recordings, a great effort has been made to develop a contactless PPG system.
 Dramatic developments of imaging techniques and innovations in imaging instrumentation have contributed for the development of IPPG, which was started in 1996.
-Conceptually, IPPG is a non-invasive imaging technique for remote measurement with camera as the key element.
-It helps in the visualization of dermal blood vessels and for the detection of blood perfusion in different skin areas.
-Primarily Wu and his developed a charge coupled device (CCD) based IPPG system and it was feasible for assessing local changes of blood volume[7].
+Conceptually, IPPG is a noninvasive imaging technique for remote measurement with camera as the key element.
+It helps in the visualization of dermal blood vessels skin areas.
+Primarily Wu and his colleagues the light spectrum, proper color channel should be selected for the camera.